MzMahmud/react-add-in/README.md

 # Git the Gists

 This is an outlook add-in which helps user to insert code snippets from a github user's public gists into their componse email.
 This is based on the [Tutorial: Build a message compose Outlook add-in](https://learn.microsoft.com/en-us/office/dev/add-ins/tutorials/outlook-tutorial) from Microsoft Learn.
-In the original article, the app was implemented in Vanilla JS, but this repository implements the add-in in Angular.
+In the original article, the app was implemented in Vanilla JS, but this repository implements the add-in in Raect.

 ## Development Setup